More and more, people are voicing concerns that the tobacco smoke

-produced by neighbors is seeping into their own homes, often causing
+tobacco smoke produced by neighbors is seeping into their own homes,

-are best resolved amicably, through discussion and reconciliation
+concerns are best resolved amicably, through discussion and

-between neighbors and building managers.
-However, when this is
+reconciliation between neighbors and building managers.
+However, when

 verdicts in favor of one of the parties.